Preventing high-cost claimants in “healthier” employee populations

-- Likelihood to engage index uses predictive models based on employee attributes and historical enrollment data to help prioritize communication efforts.
-It looks at employees and determines how likely they are to engage in programs and successfully close gaps in care.
+- Likelihood to engage index uses predictive models based on employee attributes and historical enrollment data to help determine how likely they are to engage in programs and successfully close gaps in care.

 - Value opportunity methodology allows employees to be prioritized for engagement based on their perceived overall opportunity for better outcomes and savings, as opposed to historical approaches focused primarily on clinical hierarchies.

 Combining medical histories, personal communications and lifestyle choices with health care systems, care management teams use this formula to help predict trends and identify employees with health risks.
 They reach out to provide information and support to help keep chronic conditions from escalating and monitor the effectiveness of care.
 The goal is more information available when employees need to make important care choices.